com-pas/contributing/docs/DEVELOPING.md

 Other GIT repositories can then add GitHub Packages as Maven repository to their build tool.
 See below how to do both action for the specific tools.

 To use GitHub Packages a username and token is needed.
 The username is your GitHub username.
-The token can be generate in GitHub by going to your settings, Developer settings, Personal access tokens.
+The token can be generated in GitHub by going to your settings, Developer settings, Personal access tokens.
 Generate a new token here and make sure that the scope "read:packages" is enabled.
 Use this token below to configure the build tools.